AadityaKandel/App-Regulator-Executable/README.md

 1) Admin Access: It Allows To Ask For Admin Access Which Increases Its Authority To Block Applications
 2) Camouflage: It Allows The User To Fake Admin Permission.
 Simply, It Makes It Appear As If a Different App Is Running With Elevated Privileges But In Reality, It Is The One Running As Admin
+3) Scan Apps: It Allows The User To Scan Apps Within The System For More Convenient Targer Selection

 # Windows Server OS Behaviour
 If you have a star topology where you installed Windows Server, the camouflage technique gets really handy.